martinyanev94/ChatGPT_Colne/README.md

 Clone the repository to your local machine.

-* You will need to install
+You will need to install:
+* Python virtual environemnt
  * $ python3 -m venv myenv
  * To activate the virtual environment, run the command:
   * On Windows:
   * $ myenv\Scripts\activate.bat
   * On macOS or Linux:
   * $ source myenv/bin/activate
 * Install the required packages using pip:
   * pip install flask openai
 * Replace <API_TOKEN> in app.py with your OpenAI API key.